 As data-driven decision making is increasingly used in education, it’s important to gain insights into the whole child rather than the disparate systems that are typically how data is presented.
 Early warning and intervention (EWI), college and career readiness (CCR), and social and emotional learning (SEL) programs often collect and use information in silos.
 However, it is critical that educators are able to bring together this information for a holistic view of their students to make a real impact.

 ASCD has been committed to the whole child initiative for almost a decade now.
 At their annual conference a couple of years ago David Griffith, ASCD Senior Direct of Public Policy, presented on SEL program development.
-He provided three main recommendations (learn more about the 2016 presentation in this blog post).
+He provided three main recommendations

 While often the term whole child is synonymous with SEL, it is important to acknowledge that SEL data in a silo does not give whole child insight.
 What I like about these three recommendations is that they go beyond just how social and emotional learning data should be used but are applicable to all information and insights collected about a student.
 For example, using early warning information such as poor attendance and behavioral incidents in conjunction with SEL competency measurements can be used to inform a more effective intervention strategy.